Responding to an IT Security Incident

 Tips for Handling IT Security Incidents:

 • Stay calm.
-There is an established protocol for handling incidents, and IIA is equipped to guide the process.
+There is an established protocol for handling incidents, and IA is equipped to guide the process.

 • Sacrifice speed for correctness.
 Don’t act rashly.